antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**Example heatmap: finding subgroups in your data**](_static/images/TumorHeterogeneity_HeatmapClustering.png)

-* Go back to gene list result page of the previous Differential Expression between two groups analysis, the tab should still be open.
+* Go back to the gene list result page of the previous Differential Expression between two groups analysis, the tab should still be open.
 * Generate a list of genes which are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed:
   - Use the False Discovery Rate for multiple testing correction,
   - log 2 values
   - and P <0.01.
-  - First clear the gene set filter with the red cross and use the Search GS button again.
-Find the KEGG **Wnt** pathway geneset (hint: use keyword **Wnt**).
+  - Click on the currently selected gene set, **Clear selection** with the red button and find the KEGG **Wnt** pathway geneset (hint: use keyword **Wnt**).
   Don't forget to hit **Submit** in order to redo the analysis with the new settings.